algorandfoundation/puya/docs/lg-structure.md

     pass
 ```

+## Contract classes

+TODO: concrete vs abstract, link to inheritance for code-reuse

-## Switching based on on-complete and contract creation
+### Switching based on on-complete and contract creation

 A common pattern is to perform different logic depending on the on-complete action passed to the contract call or whether the contract is being created or not.
 This is [handled for you when creating ARC-4 contracts](./lg-arc4.md), but if you are creating a contract by hand then following is an example of how you could potentially split based on on-complete and creation: